fostert14/se_project_aroundtheus/README.md

 # Around The U.S. : Social Media Light Application

-Around The U.S. is a lightweight social media application, where you can insert an image url, and it will appear as a Card.
-With an adaptive display that caters to various screen sizes, it allows users to interact seamlessly regardless of their device.
-Integration with APIs ensures user content is saved and persistent.
+Around The U.S. is a lightweight social media application that allows users to insert image URLs to display them as cards.
+Users can also edit their profile name, description, and image.
+Each card is expandable with a click, revealing a larger image accompanied by a name underneath.
+Designed with an adaptive display, the application provides a seamless interaction across various screen sizes.
+Moreover, integration with APIs ensures that user content remains saved and persistent.

 [**Live Site**](https://fostert14.github.io/se_project_aroundtheus/)